dandavison/delta/README.md

         --minus-color <minus_color>    The background color (RGB hex) to use for removed lines.
         --plus-color <plus_color>      The background color (RGB hex) to use for added lines.
         --theme <theme>                The syntax highlighting theme to use.
-    -w, --width <width>                The width (in characters) of the diff highlighting.
-By default, the highlighting extends to the last character on each line.
-By default, the width is equal to the current terminal width.
+    -w, --width <width>                The width (in characters) of the background color highlighting.
+By default, the width is the current terminal width.
+Use --width=variable to apply background colors to the end of each line, without right padding to equal width.
 ```

 ## Installation